FREE COMMUNICATION GUIDE

 WHAT IS THE ENNEAGRAM?

-Ancient Egypt, classical Greece, Sufism, Judaism, and Medieval Christianity have all helped shape various parts of the Enneagram, including the "holy ideas", "fixations", "virtues and passions", mathematical laws of 3, 7, and 9, philosophical theories, sacred movement, and more.
+Teachings and wisdom from ancient Egypt, Sufism, Judaism, and Medieval Christianity have also helped shape various parts of the Enneagram and the theories surrounding it, including the "holy ideas", "fixations", "virtues and passions", mathematical laws of 3, 7, and 9, philosophical theories, sacred movement, and more.

 In other words, the Enneagram is an excellent self-growth tool, helping you understand yourself (and others) better.